3 factors should be considered when choosing a leaf-tailed gecko substrate (bedding):

 Paper towels: Needs frequent changing and does not hold humidity well.
 Works well for juveniles and smaller species where impaction is a concern, especially in larger-scale breeding operations.
 Not suitable for adults outside of the Ebenaui group or phantasticus.

-Peat moss: Attractive, retains moisture, soft, and digestible.
+Organic peat moss: Attractive, retains moisture, soft, and digestible.
 Also very affordably priced.

 Lugarti Natural Reptile Bedding: Soft, attractive, pleasant-smelling, moisture-retentive, and fungus resistant.
 My personal bedding of choice for arboreal tropical geckos, including Uroplatus.